kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 * _Aggregate your data to the person-level_:  If you collapse the data, the usual analysis and inference results will be correct.
 This is the _between estimator_ discussed in the last post.
 The downside of this approach is that if the groups are of different sizes then you need to implement weighted least squares to maintain power.
 Another disadvantage is that we cannot use visit-level covariates.

 * _Moulton factor_: The Moulton factor tells us how much the conventional standard errors need to be inflated to account for clustering.
 You can calculate the factor and then multiple the naive standard errors by it.
 However, the standard Moulton factor correction assumes a homoscedastic error structure, which is restrictive in many settings.
 For more details see chapter 8 of _Mostly Harmless Econometrics_ by Angrist and Pischke [[pdf link](http://econ.lse.ac.uk/staff/spischke/mhe/ex_ch8.pdf)].

+## Notes

+[^1]: Person- or user-level randomization is the default in many settings due to it being generally more conservative and a better approximation of the indended product experience.
+Within-person randomization is more likely in a research setting or when we are testing specific, narrow behavioral hypotheses.
+Within-group randomization is more of an option when the groups are machines, for example, if we are expertimenting with requests to different servers.